Grassi-4h/4h.LabManager.FrontEnd/README.md

-# 4H.WebApplication.Template
+# 4H.WebApplication.Spa

-### This is a simple template of the structure to utilize for this type of project
+### This is a SinglePageApplication of the project.